 Can include a personal note*; can CC or BCC other personnel or colleagues.
 Can be sent to clients and other types of contacts.

 Can include a formatted email, including PHI.
 By using BCC, can send to many users at once.
 This is a good choice for clients who are already Portal Users, but don't have access to the Profile Tab in the Portal.
 Having that access will allow them to make corrections to their own demographic and insurance data.

 PSYBooks is designed to be as user-friendly as possible so you may never need to consult this Manual.
 If you DO need to look something up, the easiest thing would be to use the Search tool at the top.
 However, if you want a more in depth understanding of the program, you can use the left nav on this page to navigate to the section you want.

 To best use the left nav, it may help to understand how the Manual is organized.
-The Manual is divided into six chapters:
+The Manual is divided into seven chapters: